Skip to main content

 #...

-It means override rules above will only be applied to those resources propagated to clusters whose clusterNames are not member1.
+Override rules above will only be applied to resources propagated to clusters whose clusterNames are not member1.

 Overriders